 - Offer academic enrichment and undergraduate research

 - Support community involvement and community service

 - Community focused college credit courses serving 150-200 students per semester.

 - The Daniel Acker Scholars Program which involves recruitment, admissions, advisement and support for 300 highly selective underrepresented students.

 - Two US Department of Education Federal TRiO grants: Ronald E. McNair Post-baccalaureate Achievement Program and Student Support Services (SSS) Program.

 - Two NYS Grants: SUNY Empire State Diversity Honors Scholarship (which funds the Acker Scholarship) and the Collegiate Science Technology Entry Program (CSTEP).

 - Two special admissions and counseling programs: Access to College Excellence (ACE) Program and the Arthur O. Eve Educational Opportunity Program (EOP) which are engaged in the recruitment, admission, and support of approximately 1,200 students.

 - Academic support services that include a tutoring center employing more than 100 tutors helping over 3,000 students, a pre-freshman summer bridge program for 200 students, and a peer mentoring program available to all first year CPMC students.

 The University at Buffalo is committed to ensuring equal access to its programs and activities.
-The entire notice of non-discrimination can be viewed here: http://equity.buffalo.edu/.
+See UB’s entire notice of non-discrimination.